Harshilpatel2605/Underwater-Species-Identification-and-Explainability/Report/README.md

 ## How to Run

-### Run btp-article.tex in any latex environment like overleaf to get the output.
+### Download this whole folder, upload it in any latex environment like Overleaf and run `btp-article.tex`.